microsoft/aerial_wildlife_detection/readme.md

+# Multi-Project support branch

+Big update for AIde to come: support for multiple projects!
+This will require lots of code changes, so stay tuned until this branch gets merged into the main code...

 # AIde: Assisted Interface that does everything

 OK, maybe not <i>everything</i>, but it is two things in one: <i>a tool for manually annotating images</i> and <i>a tool for training and running deep detectors</i>.
 Those two things are coupled in an <i>active learning loop</i>: the human annotates a few images, the system trains a model, that model is used to make predictions and to select more images for the human to annotate, etc.